jorgehernandezSF/plugin_newsletter/README.md

 ## Compiling your application

 * `npm run compile:js` - Compiles all js files and aggregates them.
 * `npm run uploadCartridge` - Uploads the cartridge(s) to your sandbox.
-A properly configured dw.json file is required (see initial commit for this repo to find a sample.
-Modify dw.json to point to your sandbox and version you want to upload to).
+A properly configured dw.json file is required (see initial commit for this repo to find an example.
+Modify your local dw.json to point to your sandbox and the version you want to upload to).

 # Testing
 Since this is a demonstration plugin, there are no automated tests.